Conference agenda.

 Blazing new trails

 Getting outside should be simple and fun.
 But for many British Columbians, significant barriers exist that prevent them from participating in outdoor recreation.
-Our panelists will share how they have addressed and removed these barriers to allow more people into the outdoors.
+Our panellists will share how they have addressed and removed these barriers to enable more people to access the outdoors.
 From tackling knowledge gaps and language barriers to working with communities with physical and developmental disabilities, our panellists will describe real-world solutions that will empower you to contribute to an outdoor recreation sector that is more inclusive, accessible and welcoming for everyone.

 ORCBC Annual General Meeting (for members)